Ralim/IronOS/Documentation/Flashing.md

 6. Screen will stay **black/off** to indicate the Pinecil is in DFU mode.
 This is normal.
 7. You may hear a beep from Windows as it connects to Pinecil in DFU mode.
 8. If you see windows notification that it `does not recognize Usb device`, then you didn't connect, repeat step 3-8.
-    -plug usb-c to pc first, then hold down (-) & while holding down, then push usb-c into pinecil (keep holding the (-) button).

-8. Open the GD32 DFU Tool (ignore prompts to update tool).
+9. Open the GD32 DFU Tool (ignore prompts to update tool).
 10. At the top of the DFU tool, you should see `GD DFU DEVICE 1` appear if you successfully connected Pinecil.
 11. If DFU Device box at top is blank, then Pinecil is not connected in DFU mode, repeat steps 3-11.
 12. If it has been more than 10 seconds since you connected the USB cable, Release the (-) button. (don't use Upload from Device section)